ruoxi-wang/PBBFMM3D/README.md

 * dof(doft*):
-	A pointer to degree of freedom, which is the sizes of the small tensor matrix.
+	A pointer to degree of freedom, which is the sizes of the small tensor matrix(tensor kernel).
 The FMM can also handle case of tensor kernel(not only scalar kernel).
 This struct stores information about the size of tensor kernel.

 You can define your own kernel inside `EvaluateKernel(vector3 fieldpos, vector3 sourcepos,
                                 double *K, doft *dof)`, it takes field point, source point and degree of freedom(see **3.2.1**) as input, and pass the kernel value to K.

-You also need to define information about kernel inside `setHomogen(string& kernelType)`
+You also need to define information about kernel inside `setHomogen(string& kernelType,doft* dof)`

 * homogen:
 	The homogeneous property of kernel.(The cost and memory requirements of the pre-computation step can be reduced for the case of homogeneous kernels.)